NikolasMarkou/blind_image_denoising/README.md

 # Blind Image Denoising

 ## Target
-The target is to create a series of:
+My target is to create a series of:

 * interpretable
 * multi scale